cvai-roig-lab/Net2Brain/README.md

 ## Installing VISSL and Detectron2
 Installing VISSL and Detectron2 can present issues on non-Linux systems.
-# We recommend using the Google Colab Version of the Toolbox to avoid having to manage the installs.
 Click here for installation help for [VISSL](https://github.com/facebookresearch/vissl) and [Detectron2](https://github.com/facebookresearch/detectron2).

 <!-- ## Google Colab Playground